 Fierce And Feminine: Girl Names Meaning “Wolf”

-Picking a name for your little girl that captures the essence of the wolf is a great idea.
-You’ve got all sorts of options that mix fierce strength with natural elegance.
-These names often come from different cultures and languages around the world, each one carrying its own special vibe and deeper meaning.
+Choosing a name for your little girl that reflects the spirit of the wolf is a beautiful and meaningful choice.
+There are so many options that blend fierce strength with natural grace, offering the perfect balance of power and elegance.
+Many of these names come from diverse cultures and languages, each one carrying its own unique charm and meaning.

 - Lupa – Derived from Latin, meaning “she-wolf,” often associated with Roman mythology and the nurturing wolf.